andrewferrier/wrapping.nvim/README.md

-If you set `auto_set_mode_filetype_allowlist`) to `{}`, you can instead set `auto_set_mode_filetype_denylist` to a list of filetypes, and any files with a filetype *not* in that list will be heuristically detected.
+If you set `auto_set_mode_filetype_allowlist`) to `{}`, you can instead set `auto_set_mode_filetype_denylist` to a list of filetypes, and any files with a filetype *not* in that list will be heuristically detected instead.

 If you want to disable automatic heuristics entirely, you can set: